4.5/5 (6)

 • Daily program

-Day 1: Arrival and transfer from Porto airport
+Day 1: Arrival and transfer from Porto Airport

 Day 2: Porto – Ofir (40 miles/65km)

-From Leça da Palmeira, the Camino will be a mix of cycle paths, paved roads, and walkways all the way until you reach the historical city of "Vila do Conde" and the beach resort and fishermen's town of "Póvoa do Varzim" – both of which offer good stops for lunch.
-After "Póvoa do Varzim," keep riding by small fishermen's villages until you reach Fão, where you'll turn left towards the ocean once more and the pine tree forested area of Ofir.
+From Leça da Palmeira, the Camino will be a mix of cycle paths, paved roads, and walkways all the way to the historical city of Vila do Conde and the beach resort of Póvoa do Varzim, both of which offer good stops for lunch, especially Póvoa do Varzim thanks to its heritage as a fishing town.
+You'll ride through a number of other small fishing villages on the way to Fão, where you'll turn left towards the ocean and the fragrant pine forests of Ofir.

 Day 3: Ofir – Caminha (37 miles/59km)

-After Viana, keep riding north by inland, by the Sierra – some urban single tracks and ancient paved roads will follow, until you reach "Vila Praia de Âncora," from where you'll ride by the Ecopista, by the shoreline, until you reach your hotel.
+After Viana, you'll continue riding north and inland, passing by the Sierra following ancient paved roads until you reach Vila Praia de Âncora.
+From here, you'll ride by the Ecopista (the shoreline) until you reach your hotel.

 Day 4: Caminha – Baiona (24 miles/39km)